Tracing Multilingual Representations in LLMs with Cross-Layer Transcoders: Results

 \subsection{Failure Mechanisms in Non-English Languages}

-Our analysis in Section~\ref{subsec:multiling_circuits} showed that multilingual LLMs form shared representations in their middle layers, suggesting that equivalent meanings are processed through common internal mechanisms across languages.
-Yet, English-dominant models consistently perform better in English.
-If the model relies on shared circuits, why does this gap persist?
+As shown in Section~\ref{subsec:multiling_circuits}, multilingual LLMs develop shared representations in their middle layers, indicating that equivalent meanings are processed via common internal mechanisms across languages.
+Despite this, models consistently perform better on English, and even models trained on uniformly distributed multilingual data show a persistent English bias.
+This raises a key question: if the model relies on shared circuits, why does this performance gap persist?